-The “8C 2900” is one of the most prestigious cars in the Alfa Romeo Museum.
+The “8C 2900” is one of the most prestigious cars in the Alfa Romeo museum.
 Powered by a 2.9 litre supercharged straight 8 producing 220 HP this Alfa was to become an icon among pre-war racing cars.

 Made by Carrozzeria Touring of Milan in 1938, this unique 8C was to participate in the world famous Le Mans 24 hour race supported by the “Sommer-Biondetti” crew.
-On the day of the race the Alfa performed very well and drove to an incredible advantage of about 150 km before sadly being forced to retire.

 Available in scale 1:43 and 1:31 "desk scale"